genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/03_views/02_views-advanced.md

     }
 }
 ```
 By default, all fields are populated in the entity.
 For larger tables, this might have a performance impact if many fields are loaded that are not used in the calculation or the final view.
-To mitigate this, you can specify to either only load non-null fields, or specify fields to be populated.
+To mitigate this, you can specify to load either only non-null fields, or specify the fields to be populated.
 Non-null fields will always be populated.
+Let's look at an example of each.

 Only load non-null fields: